-Most of this information is based on personal, first-hand knowledge.
-Most of this is not in that if you think the bookstore is ripping off the students, investigate into the way the finances of the candy counter and the pinball machines are being run.
-2
+that if you think the bookstore is

+ripping off the students, investigate into the way the finances of

+machines are being run.

+the candy counter and the pinball

-How did Research & Development, a newly formed commission this semester, headed by Peter Mikos, a student senator, get an initial budget of \$1,500?
-This is 10 times the amount given to new clubs!
-Did they get this grand amount because they used the word "commission" instead of "club"?
+How did Research & Development, a newly formed commission this semester, headed by

+Peter Mikos, a student senator,

+get an initial budget of \$1,500?

+This is 10 times the amount

+given to new clubs!
+Did they get

+this grand amount because they

-Why did Research & Development get an increase in their budget of \$500 during a closed student government meeting, in which Peter Mikos had planned to unseat Leon Wallace?
-As disclosed by a student senator, Leon Wallace & Peter Mikos were in a heavy discussion behind the closed door of the secretary's office in the student government office to this meeting.
+Why did Research & Development get an increase in their

+budget of \$500 during a closed

+student government meeting, in

+which Peter Mikos had planned

+to unseat Leon Wallace?
+As disclosed by a student senator, Leon

-Peter Mikos, student senator and head of Research & Development, told a number of the politically involved students and in a recent filmed and taped interview (available at [T-14] his future plans for student government be required for all entering senators - with a passing grade, of course!
-(Who will teach this class and decide on who passes or fails?)
-This, he says, is a preparation for corporate leaders, not government leaders.
-Also he asks: Why shouldn't student senators be paid?
+Wallace & Peter Mikos were in

+a heavy discussion behind the

+closed door of the secretary's

+office in the student government

+Peter Mikos, student senator

+and head of Research & Development, told a number of the politi

+cally involved students and in a

+recent filmed and taped interview

+(available at |T-14) his future

+plans for student government be

+required for all entering senators

+with a passing grade, of course!

+(Who will teach this class and

+decide on who passes or fails?)

+This, he says, is a preparation for

+corporate leaders, not government leaders.
+Also he asks: Why

+shouldn't student senators be

+The conspirators in the student

+government claim they have writoffice to this meeting.